 My theoretical research is focused on the problem of media analysis, visual reception and aesthetics of technology.
 I have been involved in the several international projects focused on the long-distance learning and media literacy.

 Member of the curatorial initiative for the promotion of video art - ArtVideoExchange since 2008.
 I work as a Senior lecturer at Communications for Development department (ComDev), K3, Malmö University.

-Apart from that: I'm passionate fusion-cuisine-leisure-time-cook, clumsy bicycle-rider, a big fan of European independent film production and of all Tom Waits' and Tuxedomoon albums.
+Apart from that: I'm a passionate fusion-cuisine-leisure-time-cook, a clumsy bicycle-rider, a big fan of European independent film production and of all Tom Waits' and Tuxedomoon albums.

 University of Copenhagen Amager Campus, Building 22